Maternity Center Hero

 Post Labor: After Giving Birth

-If you get home and have questions about self-care, breastfeeding, bottle-feeding or baby care, you may call us at 404-686-2237.
-If you think that either you or your baby is sick, please call your doctor as soon as possible for instructions.
+• If you get home and have questions about self-care, breastfeeding, bottle-feeding or baby care, please contact your doctor or the pediatrician for the baby.
+If you think that you or your baby is sick, please contact your doctor or pediatrician as soon as possible for instructions.

 If you have questions about the birth certificate, call our Medical Records Department at 404-686-2482.